Protect your car from rains with super helpful Car Care Tips for Monsoon and enjoy a superior performance

 - Eye irritation and skin irritation due to growth of mold and mildew inside the car

 - Use a strong Antimicrobial Shield, like that of Permagard.
 This protective shield is capable of pushing out 800 microscopic organisms.
 Even better, it eradicates viruses and bacteria with 99.99% efficiency.
 Plus, it fights against SARS based viruses too.
-This ultra strong protective Car coating lasts for upto 12 months.
+This ultra strong protective car coating lasts long.

 - Put a cover on the belongings you carry in the car.
 Having objects covered up, protects the interiors from getting moisture and foul smell.